raphael-bres/AGILE2023-reproduction/README.md

 sudo docker run -d -p 5014:5000 -v "/path/to/store/data:/data" osrm/osrm-backend osrm-routed --algorithm mld /path/to/data/centre2014.osrm

-You can now launch the Python script to generate the routes.
+You can now launch the Python script to generate the routes and modify Line 163 and 166 with a path where the GEOJSON and the CSV file should be saved.
 If you have chosen another area, you should change the bounding box in the script.
 The results are two files named alldataZones.geojson and alldata.csv

 When the routes are generated, you can close the services by executing the two following instructions.